We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sometimes, pharyngitis can be a chronic problem that lasts for weeks or months, causing the cobblestone appearance to linger for a long time.

 When pharyngitis is chronic, it is usually because something continuously irritates the throat, rather than because a person has an infection.
-Acid reflux and allergies are possible culprits.

 People with swelling or lumps at the back of the throat might worry that they have cancer.
 Cancer does not typically cause bumps at the back of the throat.
 However, it is important to talk to a doctor about any growth or swelling that does not go away.